a-ludi/dentist/README.md

     snakemake --configfile=snakemake.yml --profile=slurm --use-singularity

-Note, parameters specified in the profile provide default values and can be overridden by specififying different value on the CLI.
+Note, parameters specified in the profile provide default values and can be overridden by specifying different value on the CLI.

 [smp-project]: https://github.com/snakemake-profiles/doc